Probing Interacting Dark Sectors with upcoming Post-Reionization and Galaxy Surveys: Results and Discussion

 In the analyses presented above, the sound speed of dark energy perturbations was fixed to $c_s^2 = 1$.
 However, the clustering properties of dark energy can, in principle, depend on the value of this parameter, which motivates testing the robustness of the results against this assumption.

 To examine this effect, the analysis for the CPL phantom scenario was repeated while allowing the dark energy sound speed $c_s^2$ to vary as a free parameter.
-Table \ref{tab:cs2_constraints} and Fig. \ref{fig:cs2_test} show the projected parameter constraints obtained from the combined SKA1 galaxy clustering and cosmic shear observations with a realistic non-linear cut-off.
+Fig. \ref{fig:cs2_test} shows the projected parameter constraints obtained from the combined SKA1 galaxy clustering and cosmic shear observations with a realistic non-linear cut-off.

 Although $c_s^2=1$ was used for generating the mock data, no meaningful constraints on $c_s^2$ were found, with the posterior distribution remaining largely unconstrained across the prior range considered ($c^2_{s}\in[0,2]$).
 This behaviour is expected, since the effects of the dark energy sound speed primarily manifest on very large scales where cosmic variance and observational uncertainties remain significant.